0xAQ/qb-bootcamp/README.md

 # qb-bootcamp
-Solidity Bootcamp conducted by QuestBook
+Solidity Bootcamp conducted by Raj karia from Questbook